wjwelchusa/pythonproj5340SU19/ProjectDiary.md

 - Wrote small Scapy scripts to familiarize myself with the capabilities and synyax.
 - Followed several tutorials regarding Scapy.
 - Worked the aricrack-ng workflow and defined idealized capabilities for my project scripts.

+## Notes for research, practice, exploration and tool development.
+### Sources:
+1. Ramachandran, V. (15 Jul 2019) "Scripting Wi-Fi Pentesting Tools in Python", retrieved from https://www.pentesteracademy.com/course?id=14
+2. Scapy Project Documentation, (10 Jul 2019) "Packet crafting for Python2 and Python3", retrieved from https://scapy.net/
+3. Welcome to Scapy’s documentation!, (10 Jul 2019) "Scapy", retrieved from https://scapy.readthedocs.io/en/latest/
+4. Wood, M. (8 Jul 2019), "Scapy", retrieved from "https://thepacketgeek.com/"

+### Options to exploit with available toolsets:
+1. Existing utilities and tools (aircrack-ng, pineapple, etc.)
+2. Raw Sockets
+3. Scapy library approach - built upon Raw Sockets
+4. Scapy supports many protocols, we will use utilities associated with 802.11.

+### Initial effort to develop workflow for using Scapy in interactive mode:
+1. Place attached wireless card in monitor mode airmon-ng check kill airmon-ng start wlan0mon (or as req'd for specific card) airodump wlan0mon (turn on shortly to ensure packet capture is working)

+2. Launch scapy for monitor mode
+Scapy cannot do channel hopping.
+It must be done with airmon-ng
+#scapy
+>>>conf   ( lists config settings for scapy)
+>>>conf.iface=wlan0mon (set iface for scapy)
+>>>wifiPkts = sniff(count=1)
+>>>wifiPkts (will list contents)
+>>>wifiPkts.summary()   (lists summary of sniff session)
+>>>wifiPkts.nsummary() (lists summary with a line number)
+>>>wifiPkts.hexdump() (lists summary in hex)

+### Workflow for using Scapy in scripting mode
+Potential uses:
+1. packet processor
+2. parse, analyze, act
+3. callback function

+### Individual script development to learn more about Scapy and to build Scapy tools.

+A. Created basic PacketHandler script to sniff and print summaries of captured packets (filename: packethandler.py)